Ever since I was a kid, I’ve loved stories.

 We were lucky coz there weren’t that many people on weekdays – so the most we had to wait for rides was 10 to 15 mins.
 We went on the Transformers ride first.
 It was the same as the one in Singapore, but I didn’t mind going on it again because it was my favourite.

-Riders were seated in a jeep-like contraption, surrounded by ceiling-high 3D projectors, and were given 3D glasses.
+We were seated in a jeep-like contraption, surrounded by ceiling-high 3D projectors, and were given 3D glasses.
 The story goes that you are a cadet, and the Decepticons are attacking the base.
 The jeep then speeds out onto the ‘streets’ while trying to make an escape.
-All the while, riders were bombarded with real sensations and smells like smoke and even heat from a fire!
+All the while, riders are bombarded with real sensations and smells like smoke and even heat from a fire!

 At different times throughout the day, characters from the Transformers film will be out and about.
 Their costumes look hyper realistic and they also talk in the exact same voices.